-The preamplifier is powered by 2 9-volt batteries (not included) which is accessible through the small cover on the back of the instrument.
+The preamp is powered by two 9-volt batteries (not included) which are accessible by removing the battery cover plate from the back of the instrument.
 Note: Heavy-duty or alkaline batteries are recommended for reliability and longest battery life.
 Low battery voltage will result in "fuzzy" or distorted sound, especially with higher tone and volume settings.